-- Attend Site Partner training and meetings, as requested. - Identify dates and times to hold the Money Coach program. - Help to recruit students for the program. - Make sure the room is unlocked and be physically present during group lessons and check-ins. - Serve as "day of" contact for students, volunteers and Program Manager - Take attendance during group lessons and check-ins.
-Share attendance list with Program Manager. - Support students as they complete enrollment paperwork and help the Program Manager to secure paperwork from all students. - The Program Manager will keep you updated on paperwork completion. - Serve as a liaison between students and the Money Coach Program Manager. - Remind students of upcoming group lessons and check-ins. - Reach out to them at the start of the group lessons and check-ins if they don't show up. - Provide space for students to check in with their coaches. - Issue out passes to allow students to leave class to check in with their coaches. - Manage the group of students while they wait to check in with their coaches. - Ensure access to technology is available if needed for the group lessons and check-ins. - Communicate with other school personnel to garner support for the program and ensure smooth facilitation of the program.
+- Complete site visit before programming starts. - Identify dates and times to hold the Money Coach program. - Help to recruit students for the program. - Make sure the room is unlocked and be physically present during all sessions. - Serve as "day of" contact for students, volunteers and Program Staff - Take attendance during group lessons and check-ins.
+Share attendance list with Program Staff. - Support students as they complete program forms and help the Program Staff to secure forms from all students. - The Program Staff will keep you updated on submitting the program forms. - Serve as a liaison between students and the Money Coach Program Staff. - Remind students of upcoming group lessons and check-ins. - Reach out to them at the start of the group lessons and check-ins if they don't come. - Provide space for students to check in with their coaches. - Issue out passes to allow students to leave class to check in with their coaches. - Manage the group of students while they wait to check in with their coaches. - Ensure access to technology is available for the sessions. - Communicate with other school personnel to garner support for the program and ensure smooth program facilitation.

-Program Manager Responsibilities
+Program Staff Responsibilities